SoundSkote/skote-portfolio-site/src/posts/Blog01_Environment.md

 Overall, I think this makes a good foundation for my Lyra redesign, and I am happy with the progress so far.
 I already started thinking about improvements and new features to add which is a good sign.
 In my next blog, I’ll discuss how I handle animation-related sounds such as footsteps and how they can change based on different character states or floor textures.

-As always, feedback is more than welcomed!
+As always, feedback is more than welcome!

 Thank you.